HCL-TECH-SOFTWARE/connections-doc/src/v7/configuringv7features/outlook_plugin/instal_cnx_addin_outlook.md

 With the Connections Add-in for Microsoft Outlook, users can work with Connections content from within their Outlook inbox.

 Refer to the [Installing via Component pack or Standard Install](https://help.hcltechsw.com/connections/v7/connectors/admin/c_outlook_addin_installing.html) topic and decide which install you prefer, Component Pack or a Standard Install.
-Them follow the sections in this topic for changes you need to make in your MT envrionment.
+Follow the instructions there but note the changes below which are specific to MT environments.

 ## First Steps

 In addition to [Registering the Connections Add-in for Outlook OAuth application provider](https://help.hcltechsw.com/connections/v7/admin/install/cp_3p_outlook_addin_oauth.html), you will need to [Enable single sign-on (SSO) using Keycloak Authentication](https://opensource.hcltechsw.com/connections-doc/v7/keycloak_authentication_sso/keycloak_auth_sso.html).
+Follow the instructions for the Outlook Add-in.

 ## Using Ansible Scripts
 The content in this section supplements the content in the Using Ansible Scripts topic - refer to [Ansible automation option provided by HCL](https://help.hcltechsw.com/connections/v7/admin/install/cp_install_upgrade_container.html#cp_install_upgrade_container__section_lly_2sn_tnb) for additional information.
+This section applies if you're planning to use the ansible scripts.

 The ansible scripts will need to be updated with MT-specific values for MT environments.